 Dear Friends and Supporters:

-We hope the stories contained in the pages that follow, about all these issues and much more, will inspire you to get involved with our work.
-If you are a lawyer and have been thinking about volunteering, please allow us the chance to show you how you can use the civil litigation skills you already have to make a difference.
-Lawyers and non-lawyers alike can also get involved by following us on social media, signing up for our newsletter, and helping us educate about the need for reform.
+The need for our assistance only continues to increase, and you have the power to help.
+If you are a lawyer and have been thinking about volunteering, there is no better time to reach out.
+We have a wide variety of different types of cases and projects to fit your needs and interests, and we will ensure you have the training and resources you need to be an effective advocate.
+If you are not a lawyer, you can still get involved by following us on social media, signing up for our newsletter, and helping us educate about the need for reform.
 And anyone can be a critical part of our work by making a financial contribution.
 Our continued success is dependent on the generosity of our donors, and every dollar you give goes directly to ensuring that each person facing the death penalty has a committed advocate by his side.

-Please consider joining us and becoming an essential part of the fight to protect fairness and due process for the most vulnerable among us.
+Please consider becoming a part of our work, and help us continue our fight to protect fairness and due process for the most vulnerable among us.